Milestones to Your BFA Degree

 MiLES 1 THROUGH 6 :

 In these two years, you'll be completing general education courses, along with some courses you need for the BFA major.
 First, check out the TOTAL requirements for the BFA.
 See this page.
 It's also a good idea to look at what's called the Junior Audit.
-Go to this page and download it at the green checkmark.
+Go to this page and download it at "Fall XXXX Course Requirements."
 This also indicates total courses you need to take AND it breaks down courses in the major by year in 2nd, 3rd, and 4th years.
 It's a pretty good guide, along with your online DARS Report on MYBGSU.

 To stay on track you MUST complete four courses: Eng 2040, Eng 2050, Eng 2060, and Eng 2090.
 When you have completed THREE of these courses, and are enrolled in the FOURTH course, during the fifth week of this FOURTH course, you MUST prepare and submit a writing portfolio.
 Your writing portfolio will be evaluated to determine if you will be invited to continue on in the BFA major and enroll in 3rd-year (e.g 3000-level) creative writing courses.
 You can get the guidelines for preparing the portfolio.